Web browsing history: Local history

 Locally stored browsing history can facilitate rediscovering lost previously visited web pages of which one only has a vague memory in mind, or pages difficult to find due to being located within deep web.
 Browsers also utilize it to enable autocompletion in their address bar for quicker and more convenient navigation to frequently visited pages.

-The retention span of browsing history varies per internet browser.
+The retention span of browsing history varies depending on the web browser.
 Mozilla Firefox (desktop version) records history indefinitely by default inside a file named places.sqlite, but automatically erases the earliest history upon exhausted disk space, while Google Chrome (desktop version) stores history for ten weeks by default, automatically pruning earlier entries.
 An indefinite history file named Archived History was once recorded, but has been removed and automatically deleted in version 37, released in September 2014.

 Browser extensions such as History Trends Unlimited for Google Chrome (desktop version) allow the indefinite local storage of browsing history, exporting into a portable file, and self-analysis of browsing habits and statistics.

 Browsing history is not recorded when using the private browsing mode provided by most browsers.